joebew42/elixir_bank_account/scratch.md

 # DOING

-* introduce [Macros](http://hugoribeira.com/DRYing-Elixir-Tests-With-Macros/) to automatically generate tests for the user not authenticated scenario
- * try to extract a macro for the forbidden 403 http requests

 # TODO

+* expose a graphql API to create an account
+* use the existing authorization mechanism to authorize the graphql API
 * as an `admin` I can transfer money from an existing account to another

 # NICE TO HAVE